up-division/up-ai/win_multiframework_installation/README.md

   - Windows 10 21H2 LTSC x64、Windows 11 24H2 LTSC x64
   - Hailort 4.19.0(setup in run script)
   - python 3.10.11(Will setup in run script)

 - Step
-1. run "preppare.bat"(by admin), and it will automatically shut down after installation is complete.
+  1. run "prepare.bat"(by admin), and it will automatically shut down after installation is complete.
-2. run "Install_env.bat"(by admin)
+  2. run "build_run-space.bat"(by admin)
   3. run "Start_app.bat"(by admin)